RumenTerziev/rl-fin-flow-frontend/README.md

 ## Additional info:

+### There is proxy configuration for the requests to the backend.

 ### For docker container or for production environment nginx server is used.
-> There is proxy configuration for the requests to the backend.
+> If you run the app that way or with the docker compose which is explained in the backend then the gui may be found on localhost and default
+> port 80.
 > You may find the backend application here: [rl-fin-flow-api](https://github.com/RumenTerziev/rl-fin-flow)